-It should be noted that some of the social standards in the ESRS are also relevant when considering the correspondence of ESRS with TNFD's recommended disclosures, including the disclosure on human rights policies and engagement activities (see TNFD's disclosure recommendation Governance C).
+It should be noted that some of the social standards in the ESRS are also relevant when considering the correspondence of ESRS with the TNFD's recommended disclosures, including the disclosure on human rights policies and engagement activities (see the TNFD's disclosure recommendation Governance C).

-This work was undertaken in response to feedback received by both EFRAG and the TNFD from market participants about the need to support comparability of TNFD's recommended disclosures and the ESRS and facilitate the work of preparers, the main target audience of this document, planning to disclose on both.
+This work was undertaken in response to feedback received by both EFRAG and the TNFD from market participants about the need to support comparability of the TNFD's recommended disclosures and the ESRS and facilitate the work of preparers, the main target audience of this document, who are planning to disclose on both.

 The correspondence table (Part 2) aims to enhance understanding of the commonalities between the ESRS and the TNFD disclosure recommendations and metrics.
-It can help stakeholders identify which ESRS disclosure requirements contribute to meet the TNFD Recommendations and metrics, and enable ESRS preparers that intend to make disclosures aligned with the TNFD Recommendations to leverage their ESRS reporting and add a limited number of datapoints, identified through this document.
+It can help stakeholders identify which ESRS disclosure requirements contribute to meeting the TNFD Recommendations and metrics and enable ESRS preparers who intend to make disclosures aligned with the TNFD Recommendations to leverage their ESRS reporting and add a limited number of datapoints identified through the table.
+The mapping only highlights differences and/or incrementality in what is recommended by the TNFD with respect to the ESRS.
+This directionality of the mapping means that any requirement that is incremental in the ESRS with respect to the TNFD recommendations is not captured.
 The mapping can also help those organisations interested in using the TNFD recommendations and additional guidance to inform their ESRS-compliant disclosures.

-EFRAG and TNFD recognise the importance of ongoing collaboration among sustainability reporting initiatives to achieve broader consistency.
+EFRAG and the TNFD recognise the importance of ongoing collaboration among sustainability reporting initiatives to achieve broader consistency.
 This mapping exercise sheds light on the consistency of the TNFD Recommendations and ESRS as a result of those collaborative efforts.

-3. Key Findings
+3. Key findings